Truth & Reconciliation Day

 iii.
 Provide education for management and staff on the history of Indigenous Peoples, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal-Crown relations.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.”

 Our Part in Reconciliation

-While most of the 94 calls are to the government, some people might wonder what they can do to help.
-Call 92 is an opportunity for everyone, whether you have a corporation or just work for one, to contribute to reconciliation – and learn about culture rooted in nature simultaneously.
+While most of the 94 calls are to the government, some people might wonder how to help.
+Call 92 is an opportunity for everyone, whether you have a corporation or work for one, to contribute to reconciliation – and learn about culture rooted in nature simultaneously.